B224911-2022/Master_Project/README.md

 - **All scripts**: including the key scripts for project.
 For details, please see the comments in the script.
 Some other scripts for grid filter can be accessed in TocoDecoy work(https://github.com/5AGE-zhang/TocoDecoy).

+- **Notice**: Raw data are not presented as they are unpublished work belonging to the Houston lab.